Once in a while, take a “well” day from work

 Pours over me like butter on popcorn.

-Allow the sinuous arms of the light to
+Allow the sinuous arms of the white light to

 Hug you and the sun warmly kiss you.

-Plant seeds for a new field of freckles.
+Go sow seeds for a summer field of freckles.

 Between peak traffic hours, daydreams